Wakefield and District Tennis League

 5. CONDITIONS OF MATCH PLAY

 a) Each club shall provide a team of two ladies and two gentlemen.
-Each couple will play a mixed set against both the opposing couples.
-The ladies will play against each other and the men will play against each other. ( Making six sets in total for the match) Tie Breaks in a set will take place at eight games all unless it is agreed by both captains at the start of play to have the Tie Break at six games all in case of bad light or adverse weather conditions.
+Each couple will first play a mixed doubles set against both the opposing couples concluding with a ladies doubles set and gentlemans doubles set (Making six sets in total for the match).
+Tie Breaks in a set will take place at six games all.

 b) Evening matches shall commence at 6-30pm promptly.
 If either team is incomplete at 7pm the defaulting team shall give one set to their opponents; if incomplete at 7-30pm, two sets and if incomplete at 8pm, three sets.
 No players arriving after 8pm will be allowed to play.
 In the event of players not arriving at all they shall forfeit the sets they should have played.

-For the first two matches of the season only, play shall commence at 6pm and all the above times will accordingly move forward one half an hour.
+For all matches taking place in April play shall commence at 6pm and all the above times will accordingly move forward by half an hour.

 6. FIXTURES